(East Hampton, Connecticut, October 4, 1895 – Waterbury, Connecticut, October 9, 1976).1

 They attended ground school (again) at the School of Military Aeronautics at Oxford.
 Bevin was among those chosen by Elliott White Springs to go from Oxford to Stamford to begin flight training (rather than to machine gun school at Grantham).4 The group of twenty men left Oxford for No. 1 Training Depot Squadron at Stamford on November 5, 1917.4a By early March Bevin had completed enough flying to be recommended for a commission; Pershing’s cablegram forwarding the recommendation is dated March 13, 1918, and the confirming cable March 30, 1918.5

-I have not been able to document Bevin’s activities after he went to No. 1 T.D.S. until July, when he, along with a number of other second Oxford detachment members, was at the 3rd Aviation Instruction Center at Issoudun, France.5a On August 21, 1918, he, along with fellow second Oxford detachment member Uel Thomas McCurry, joined the U.S. 8th Aero Squadron at Amanty; other men from the detachment—Edward Addison Griffiths, Anker Christian Jensen, Edward Russell Moore, John Howard Raftery, and Hilary Baker Rex—had arrived there in the preceding days.6 The 8th was an observation squadron flying (American) DH-4s; it had been at Amanty, about twenty-five miles south of St. Mihiel, since the last day of July.
+A passing reference to Bevin in a letter written by Edward Russell Moore indicates that Bevin was training at Turnberry towards the end of May 1918; I have otherwise not been able to document Bevin’s activities after he went to No. 1 T.D.S. until July, when he, along with a number of other second Oxford detachment members, was at the 3rd Aviation Instruction Center at Issoudun, France.5a On August 21, 1918, he, along with fellow second Oxford detachment member Uel Thomas McCurry, joined the U.S. 8th Aero Squadron at Amanty; other men from the detachment—Edward Addison Griffiths, Anker Christian Jensen, Edward Russell Moore, John Howard Raftery, and Hilary Baker Rex—had arrived there in the preceding days.6 The 8th was an observation squadron flying (American) DH-4s; it had been at Amanty, about twenty-five miles south of St. Mihiel, since the last day of July.
 The squadron was now doing intensive training, including making flights over the lines.
 On August 31, 1918, they moved about nine miles north, to Ourches-sur-Meuse.
 Bevin was assigned as a pilot to B flight, accompanied by observer Clyde Evert Dike.7 The squadron flew reconnaissance missions in preparation for and during the Battle of St. Mihiel in mid-September.
 On the 12th and 13th planes of the 8th Aero “were in the air for thirty-six hours and thirty minutes . . . and twenty-four separate missions were accomplished.”8 At the end of September, the squadron moved a few miles east to Toul and flew extensive photographic missions as well as voluntary bombing missions.9 On October 23, 1918, the 8th Aero moved about ten miles northeast to Saizerais and was soon joined by the U.S. 354th Aero Squadron, new to the front.
 Bevin was among the fourteen pilots and observers who were transferred to the 354thon October 25, 1918 in order to provide the squadron some experienced men; reconnaissance flights were begun within days and continued until the armistice.10

 On returning to the U.S., Bevin studied architecture, receiving a degree from the University of Pennsylvania in 1922 and going on to a distinguished career as an architect.11